navid-m/ocelot/README.md

 // ...
 ```

-Its values can then be accessed from index.html in the Views directory like so:
+Its values can then be accessed from index.html in the Views directory:

 ```
 <html>